Pacific Science Center

 Pacific Science Center (PacSci) is a nonprofit science education organization in Seattle, Washington, United States.
 Its main science museum is on the ground of the Seattle Center near Downtown Seattle with auxiliary facilities in Bellevue, Washington.
 Pacific Science Center was founded in 1962 and reused the United States Science Pavilion that was built for the Century 21 Exposition.
 The Seattle campus has more than 1 million visitors each year.

 Organization

-Pacific Science Center sits on 7.1 acre of land at the southwest corner of Seattle Center.
+Pacific Science Center is a nonprofit organization that operates its namesake museum on 7.1 acre of land at the southwest corner of Seattle Center, a city-owned civic campus.
+Part of the museum was sold to Center Art LLC, associated with the owners of the nearby Space Needle, in 2026.
 A satellite campus, the Mercer Slough Environmental Education Center, is a collaboration between Pacific Science Center and the City of Bellevue, Washington with educational programming for all ages about environmental stewardship, wetland ecology and nature awareness.
 Pacific Science Center also offers year-round youth, teen, family and adult programs, including summer camps in various Puget Sound locations, science-themed 21+ events and research weekends.

 Pacific Science Center's outreach program, Science On Wheels, has a fleet of vans that bring hands-on science education to schools throughout the Pacific Northwest.
 The center also has a division of staff whose purpose is to assist teachers in teaching science to their students.